NeuralEnsemble/python-neo/doc/source/install.rst

     * Python scipy
     * Pyhton matplotlib

-For IO, there are several depencies that are not imposed but that fail th IO to be  loaded.
+For IO, there are several additional dependencies.
+If these are not satisfied, neo will still install but the IO module that use them will fail on loading.

 Install neo
 =======================

-2 Possibilities:
+First install the dependencies:
+    sudo apt-get install python-numpy python-scipy python-matplotlib python-pip mkdir quantities-src
+    cd quantities-src
+    sudo pip install quantities

+Next install neo.
+You have two choices: the stable release, and the real-time release which is updated more frequently with bugfixes and feature additions.

     From pypi (last stable release)::